Walk Japan - Kumano Kodo Trail

 Meals Included: Breakfast

-Today's walking tour will cover approximately 8 kilometres/5 mile and will last around 4 hours.
+Today's walking tour will cover approximately 8 kilometres/5 miles and will take around four hours.

 Day 3: Express Train To Matsumoto; Visit The Impressive Castle